Mantha’s late goal gives Red Wings 3-2 win over Knights

 Mantha skated in on a partial breakaway and fired a wrist shot from the right face-off circle inside the far post and just under the crossbar for his 11th goal of the season.
 The Red Wings trailed 2-1, but tied the game at 2-2 with 9:03 remaining on a goal by Madison Bowey, who got off a shot in between the face-off circles as he was falling down that went into the net.

 Jonathan Bernier made 17 saves in goal for Detroit, which won two games in a row for the first time since winning its first two games of the year.
-The Golden Knights have now lost five of their last six games and they finished 1-3 on a four-game road trip against Eastern Conference opponents.
+The Golden Knights have now lost five of their last six games, and they finished 1-2-1 on a four-game road trip against Eastern Conference opponents.

 Malcolm Subban made 16 saves in net in defeat for the Golden Knights.
 The Golden Knights took a 1-0 lead with 3:33 left in the first period on a goal by Jonathan Marchessault, who came in on a two-on-one break with Reilly Smith and put home a one-time shot off of a pass from Smith.